zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-reference-architecture.md

 With Oracle Database version 12.2 and above, it's also possible to configure multiple observers with a single Oracle Data Guard broker configuration.
 It provides extra availability, in case one observer and the secondary database experience downtime.
 For more information about Data Guard Broker and its advantages, see [Oracle Data Guard Broker Concepts](https://docs.oracle.com/en/database/oracle/oracle-database/19/dgbkr/oracle-data-guard-broker-concepts.html#GUID-723E5B73-A350-4B2E-AF3C-5EA4EFC8396).

-The following diagram shows a Oracle Data Guard installation without Far Sync with a recovery time of lesser than 5 minutes.
+The following diagram shows an Oracle Data Guard installation without Far Sync with a recovery time of lesser than 5 minutes.

 :::image type="content" source="./media/oracle-reference-architecture/oracle-dg-architecture.svg" alt-text="Diagram that shows an Oracle Data Guard Architecture...":::